duartegroup/autodE/doc/config.rst

 As seen from the above example, the variable :code:`kwds` is useless once the context manager exits, and changes to :code:`kwds` no longer affects autodE.
 It is best to always modify :code:`Config` directly.
-(Or re-assign the variable after context manager.)

 ------------